USDA-FSA/fsa-design-system/guides/applications/buttons.md

 <button class="fsa-btn fsa-btn--primary" type="button">Back</button> vs. <a href="#" class="dut-button-demo__cancel-link">Cancel</a> vs. <button class="fsa-btn fsa-btn--primary" type="button">Exit</button>

 When returning to a previous screen or step, use Back as the button label.
 When ceasing a process, such as updating your profile, use Cancel as the button label.
-Exit SHALL NOT be used in the context of returning to a previous screen, as it could imply exiting the application as opposed to the process in the application.
+Exit shall not be used in the context of returning to a previous screen, as it could imply exiting the application as opposed to the process in the application.

 ___

 <button class="fsa-btn fsa-btn--primary" type="button">Refresh</button> vs. <button class="fsa-btn fsa-btn--primary" type="button">Reload</button> vs. <button class="fsa-btn fsa-btn--tertiary" type="button">Reset</button>

 When data or a state in the application has changed, it is recommended to use Refresh as a label.
 The Reload label implies getting more data, while Refresh is a more general and User friendly term.
-Reset SHALL NOT be used as it implies the clearing or deleting of data and returning to initial state.
+Reset shall not be used as it implies the clearing or deleting of data and returning to initial state.

 ___